 This article gives you a transparent look at how much game localization can cost and why.
 It covers per-word rates, hourly LQA fees, discounts, contracts, and several real-life examples so you can better plan your localization budget.

-run.loc is our legal cheat code for localization: a hybrid of AI and human experts that helps you process tons of in-game text fast without turning your characters into broken robots.
-It’s perfect when you’re dealing with tens of thousands of words, brutal deadlines, and no desire to burn your entire budget on fully manual translation.
+run.loc is our legal cheat code for game localization: a human-in-the-loop workflow powered by smart automation that helps teams process massive volumes of in-game text fast—without flattening character voices or losing context.
+It’s perfect for projects with tens of thousands of words, tight deadlines, and no desire to burn the entire budget on fully manual translation.

 At our core, we are a versatile team.
 If you look at our service portfolio, you’ll see the classics: localization, editing, narrative design, voice-overs, LQA, 2D/3D art, and animation.
 It’s a big list.
 But even with all those boxes checked, clients occasionally come to us with tasks that don’t quite fit into a standard category.